package-operator/package-operator/docs/api-reference.md

 ### ObjectDeploymentStatus

-ObjectDeploymentStatus defines the observed state of a ObjectDeployment
+ObjectDeploymentStatus defines the observed state of a ObjectDeployment.

 | Field | Description |
 | ----- | ----------- |